CanDIG/playwright-runbook/README.md

 The `api-tests` folder contains a series of API calls to assess service performance, primarily focusing on API response times.
 It is recommended to run API tests with parallel workers and repeat tests multiple times to gather sufficient data for later analysis.

-All performance tests should be placed in the `api-tests` folder and use the `.api.ts` extension for proper test matching.
+All api tests should be placed in the `api-tests` folder and use the `.api.ts` extension for proper test matching.

 ## Checklist